yoctoproject/poky/documentation/ref-manual/ref-variables.rst

       The class checks for and uses the variable as needed.

-   SYSLINUX_SPLASH
-      An ``.LSS`` file used as the background for the VGA boot menu when you use the boot menu.
-You need to set this variable in your recipe.

-      The :ref:`syslinux <ref-classes-syslinux>` class checks for this variable and if found, the OpenEmbedded build system installs the splash screen.

    SYSLINUX_SERIAL_TTY
       Specifies the alternate console=tty... kernel boot argument.
 The variable's default value is set in the